xplenty/Hadoop-and-Swift-integration/swiftfs-integration/src/site/markdown/integration-tests.md

 ## Introduction

-The swift-filesystem-integration project contains tests designed to test the higher layers of the Apache&trade; Hadoop&reg stack against the OpenStack&trade; Swift object Filesystem.
+The swift-filesystem-integration project contains tests designed to test the higher layers of the Apache&trade; Hadoop&reg; stack against the OpenStack&trade; Swift object Filesystem.

 The test are designed to work with other filesystems so that